-Take Google for example, which has just been fined a record 2.4bn euro by the European Commission for abusing its dominance of the search engine market.
+Take Google for example, which was fined a record 2.4bn euro by the European Commission in June for abusing its dominance of the search engine market.

-If Google wants to appeal, it will have to make its case before the European Court of Justice.
+If Google wanted to appeal, it would have to make its case before the European Court of Justice.

 But even if UK companies had to do that in the future, it still doesn't mean the ECJ would play a role in the UK, does it?

 In that sense, no, not directly, because companies can choose whether they want to trade abroad or not.

 But the really difficult issue for any country that wants to "leave" ECJ jurisdiction entirely is that the European Court is the ultimate arbiter for all the rules and regulations that make the EU tick.